 - (A) Content.
-The record will consist of the show cause order, the response to the order, all evidentiary materials, and all documents, briefs, and memoranda submitted to or considered by the standing panel or the court. - (B) Withholding Information.
+The record will consist of the show cause order, the response to the order, all evidentiary materials, and all briefs submitted to or considered by the standing panel or the court. - (B) Withholding Information.
 Information will be withheld from an attorney only in extraordinary circumstances, e.g., for national security or criminal investigation purposes. - (C) Copying and Responding to Documents.
 If the record includes documents in addition to the show cause order and the response, an attorney must be given the opportunity to inspect and copy the additional documents at his or her expense and, if the attorney contests the charge but has not requested a hearing, must be given the opportunity to file a supplemental response. - (4) Issuing a Final Order in an Uncontested Matter.
-If an attorney does not respond to a show cause order issued pursuant to RCFC 83.2(g)(4) or does not object to the imposition of discipline, the standing panel may issue a final order imposing such discipline. - (5) Conducting a Hearing in a Contested Matter. - (A) In General.
-If an attorney requests a hearing in his or her response to a show cause order or in a supplemental response filed pursuant to RCFC 83.2(h)(3)(C), the standing panel will schedule a hearing and will determine whether the submission of evidence, including the calling of witnesses, is appropriate. - (B) Notice of Hearing.
-An attorney must be given at least 30 days' notice of the time, date, and place of the hearing.
+If an attorney does not respond to a show cause order issued pursuant to RCFC 83.2(g)(4) or does not object to the imposition of discipline, the standing panel may issue a final order imposing such discipline.

-(C) Presumptions.
+(5) Presumptions.